Recruitment selection process

 - certified copy of any change of name documentation such as Marriage Certificate or Divorce Papers

-- certified copy of your Pre-Employment Correctional Officer Recruitment Test Results conducted
+- either your certified copy of the Pre-Employment Correctional Officer Recruitment Test Results conducted

 Stage two – screening of applications